Badisj/generative-ai-orchestration-cpg/ml-product-performance-prediction/README.md

 Troubleshooting
 ---------------
-- `Missing target columns`: make sure your CSV contains the names in `target_columns` or run the estimator to synthesize them by importing `estimate_chocolate_targets`.
+- `Missing target columns`: make sure CSV contains the names in `target_columns` or run the estimator to synthesize them by importing `estimate_chocolate_targets`.
 - `No numeric feature columns found`: ensure the CSV includes numeric formulation/process columns; otherwise add preprocessing to convert categorical columns.